chel-007/channel-ai/_posts/2020-05-15-kiwifruit.md

 ---
 First Machine Learning Post ..
 Outlining all the terms and concepts of ML, Where they are applied, and how to apply them for your own systems.

-The most common cultivar group of kiwifruit is oval, about the size of a large